 Chiropractic care seeks to locate the source of your symptoms and address the underlying cause, so the problem doesn’t keep recurring.

-In addition to Chiropractic Instrument Adjusting Guy McCammon utilizes a range of techniques in his practice at Horne Street Sunbury Chiropractic Clinic.
+In addition to Chiropractic Instrument Adjusting Guy McCammon utilizes a range of techniques at his practice in Sunbury.

 This is the most commonly used of all chiropractic techniques and is the one probably most familiar to patients.
 It entails a high velocity, low-amplitude thrust delivered by hand.
 It usually results in a cavitation (popping noise) of the joint.

 The shoulder, elbow, wrist, knee, hip and ankle can be adjusted using either the Impulse instrument or manual techniques.

 Two blocks are placed under the pelvis in a specific position and direction.
 The body's own weight then helps to balance the hips, pelvis and low back.